rstudio-education/glossRy/README.md

   program by creating an **exception** and handing it to the error-handling system, which then tries to find a point in the program that will **catch** it.

-**Reactive programming**: a style of programming in which actions are triggered by external events.
+**Reactive programming**: A style of programming in which actions are triggered by external events.

-**Reactive variable**: a variable whose value is automatically updated when some other value or values change.
+**Reactive variable**: A variable whose value is automatically updated when some other value or values change.
 Reactive variables are used extensively in **Shiny**.